didsomeonecloneme/didsomeonecloneme.github.io/_docs/enterprise_seal.md

 ### How to Add the Application to Teams
 1. Browse to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com)
-2. Navigate to settings
+2. Navigate to Settings
 3. Select Integrated Apps
-4. Select Get Apps
+4. Select Upload custom apps
-5. Search for didsomeoneclone.me
+5. Select Teams app and upload the [appPackage.prod.zip](https://didsomeoneclone.me/uploads/appPackage.prod.zip) file
-6. Click on "Get it now"
+6. Click on "Next"
 7. On the Configuration page, click Next
 8. On the Assign Users page, click Entire organization
 9. On the Deployment page, Accept the permissions and click Next